Norditropin: Safety & Side Effects

 norditropin_dosage

-As long as you follow your the proper medical advice regarding dosage, overdosing on Norditropin is an exceedingly rare occurrence.
+As long as you follow the proper medical advice regarding dosage, overdosing on Norditropin is an exceedingly rare occurrence.
 However, accidental overdose can occur.

 Overdose of Norditropin could lead to hypoglycemia and, subsequently, to hyperglycemia.
 Overdose can also result in fluid retention.
 Long-term over-dosage could result in signs and symptoms of gigantism and/or acromegaly consistent with the known effects of excess growth hormone.